iandunn/quick-navigation-interface/readme.txt

 Just press ` (above the tab key) to bring up the interface, and then start typing what you want to do.
 As you type, you'll be shown a list of matching links.
 Use the up and down keys to move between them, and press enter to open one.

+todo take screencast and embed video here
+	todo maybe don't need following paragraph if have screencast to explain it

 This was inspired by the Ubuntu's [Dash](https://www.youtube.com/watch?v=dUS8DHYwP5U) and [HUD](https://www.youtube.com/watch?v=hfmSTWyYbms), and is also similar to the Spotlight feature in OS X.

-todo take screencast and embed video here

 == Installation ==